willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 ## Part One — An Example

-A time series of global-mean sea-surface-temperature anomalies
+Examine a time series of global-mean sea-surface-temperature anomalies.

 ## Part Two — Repeatable Workflows

-We _**do**_ have all the building blocks for a repeatable work flow at Geomar !
+We _**do**_ have all the building blocks for a repeatable work flow at Geomar.

 ---